viamrobotics/docs/docs/components/movement-sensor.md

 ## IMU

 An inertial measurement unit (IMU) can provide `AngularVelocity`, `Orientation`, and `CompassHeading` methods out of the box (ordered from most common to least common).
 Acceleration and Magnetometer data are available by using the Sensor `GetReadings` method, which IMUs wrap.
 We have included IMUs from two manufacturers in our RDK.

 ### IMU Configuration

 An IMU will be configured with type `movement sensor`.
-Viam currently (01 November 2022) supports two IMU models, manufactured by WitMotion and VectorNav.
-They are configured with model `imu-wit` or `imu-vectornav`, respectively.
+Viam currently (14 December 2022) supports three IMU models, manufactured by WitMotion, VectorNav, and TDK InvenSense.
+They are configured with model `imu-wit`, `imu-vectornav`, or `gyro-mpu6050`, respectively.

 #### IMU-WIT